One question that many cleaning contractors often ask is, how does one make the move from residential cleaning jobs to commercial cleaning?

 In general, commercial jobs of any kind are larger in scale and scope of work.

 Residential jobs are personal endeavors that can often be done with a small crew or even one person working alone.
 In the world of professional cleaning, the difference in space is a huge part of the job transition.
-But what’s inside the space is just as important as how large it is.
+However, what’s inside the space is just as important as how large it is.

-In this article on quora.com, author John Fabrega mentions that commercial cleaning clients are often less picky when it comes to how you approach their space than residential clients.
+Commercial cleaning clients are often less picky when it comes to how you approach their space than residential clients.

 This could be great news for you if you’ve run into trouble with your residential clients micromanaging the tasks you do in their home.